top of page

 Biography

-I originally come from Switzerland, the figure of the mountain often appear in my paintings.
+I live and work in Cornwall.
+I originally come from Switzerland, the figure of the mountain often appears in my paintings.

 I completed my degree in Falmouth in 1999.
 In 2002, my work was shortlisted for the Hunting prize at the royal college.
 I have exhibited extensively in Cornwall, London and nationally.
-I regularly exhibited at the Cadogan gallery London and the Campden gallery

-In 2013, my work was selected for the Dark Rooms at CAST, Helston, Cornwall, celebrating the
+In 2013, my work was selected for the Dark Rooms at CAST, Helston, Cornwall, celebrating the launch of the new use of the old school building.

 In 2015, Twice my work was selected to be screened on the large screen in Saatchi gallery London.